torontomulibrary/digital-preservation-public/docs/overview.md

 ![](/img/permafrost-ecosystem.png)

 Clicking on the above diagram will take you to the image file where you can then download it and zoom in.
-You can edit this diagram in the Google Drive here: https://drive.google.com/file/d/1REULH4M06NvcWeyaox_5DaFlCiZk9GX0/view?usp=sharing
+You can edit this diagram in the Google Drive here: [REDACTED]

 **Note:** Though DuraCloud is part of Permafrost, TMU does not actively use it in our workflows